-Many experts think that FHA interest rates could be in for some unpredictability in 2017.
+Many experts think that FHA interest rates could be in for some unpredictability in 2024.
 In the last decade, FHA loan rates have been competitive with conventional mortgage rates associated with prime loan programs backed by Fannie and Freddie.

-Current FHA Mortgage Rates Remain Low
+Current FHA Rates Remain Competitive

 Markets are going to be watching to see if these trends continue in February.
 Higher wages and more people working heats up the economy and can lead to inflation, which can cause rates to rise.
 Also, the Fed could decide to raise rates again because of signs of strong economic data.

 While it is true that better economic activity could lead to higher conventional and FHA mortgage rates, many would argue that this is a good thing.